dalesgit/logseq/pages/SF Ch. 6 - Drawing strength from prayer.md

 - ## essential methods of prayer
 	- liturgical / devotional
 	- meditation / contemplation
+	- Various new names appeared to designate these different methods: meditation came to be identified with lectio divina,11 devotional prayers of all kinds, and with most of what is formally done as private, quiet prayer within monasteries and religious houses.
+Contemplation, on the other hand, came to be identified with the prayer of the cloud of unknowing,12 centering prayer, and some of the prayer practices within the Buddhist and Zen traditions.13 p.198
 - ## Sustaining ourselves in prayer
 	- obstacles blocking prayer
 	  logseq.order-list-type:: number